aimanamirul/sighted/README.md

 - UPLOADTHING_SECRET
 - UPLOADTHING_ID

-Built on NextJS, alongside with Uploadthing and react-konva.
+Built on NextJS, alongside with Uploadthing for uploads of images and react-konva for the canvas and shapes.

 ## Initial Concept

 This is intended to be bit of a photo editing app, in conjunction with the Spotify API to select a song (with its details such as title, artist, etc.) and have those details within a customizable selection of blobs (or what Instagram and other social media sites would call stickers) on a desired image to be shared with your friends and family.

-## What it should be in the future?
+## Things To-do

 Include lyrics fetching (source is to be decided, Spotify API doesn't have endpoints to fetch lyrics unfortunately) for the blobs, because Spotify only gives you shades of color as a background when you share lyrics of a song.